Dilations of unitary tuples: Lifting H o lder continuous paths

-for $i=1, \ldots, d$.
+Recall that $\cU(d)$ is the quotient of $\cU(\cH)^d$ by the equivalence relation that identifies $*$-isomorphic tuples (see Section \ref{sec:metric}) and that two $d$-tuples of unitaries $U$ and $V$ are equivalent if and only if the infinite ampliations of $U$ and $V$ are approximately unitarily equivalent .
 Note that a unitary tuple $U$ is the infinite ampliation of some unitary tuple if and only if it is unitarily equivalent to its own second ampliation.
 In this case, for every unitary $W$, $WUW^*$ is again an infinite ampliation.
 This allows us to assume that all unitary tuples we construct will be infinite ampliations, in particular, two tuples will be equivalent if and only if they are approximately unitarily equivalent.

 \begin{lemma} Let $u_0,\ldots, u_k\in \cU(d)$ and $\varepsilon >0$.
 Then there are $U_0,\ldots, U_k$ with $U_i\sim u_i$ and $\|U_{i+1}-U_i\|\leq \distance_{\mathrm{HR}}(u_{i+1},u_i) + \varepsilon$ for all $i=0,\ldots, k-1$. \end{lemma}